CemDemirkartal/How-to-Install-Free-Extensions-for-EasyPHP-Devserver/README.md

 xdebug.profiler_output_name="cachegrind.out.%s.%t"
 ```
 ## To Do List
+1. Auto PHP version by folder name
-1. Xdebug Manager for EasyPHP
+2. Xdebug Manager for EasyPHP
-2. and more...
+3. and more...

 ## Others
 #### Xdebug Profiler Viewer